 What are the most common side effects of CYRAMZA?

-- The most common side effects reported in patients treated with CYRAMZA when given in combination with FOLFIRI (irinotecan, folinic acid, and 5fluorouracil) were diarrhea; low white blood cell count; decreased appetite; nosebleeds; mouth sores; low platelet count; high blood pressure; swelling in the arms, legs, hands, or feet; too much protein in the urine; handfoot syndrome; bleeding in the gastrointestinal tract; and low albumin (a protein in the blood).
-The most common serious adverse events with CYRAMZA plus FOLFIRI were diarrhea, blockage of the intestine, and low white blood cell count with fever.
-Treatment to increase white blood cell count called granulocyte colonystimulating factors was given to 20% of patients treated with CYRAMZA plus FOLFIRI.
+- The most common side effects reported in patients treated with CYRAMZA when given in combination with paclitaxel were tiredness; low white blood cell count; diarrhea; nosebleeds; high blood pressure; swelling in the arms, legs, hands, or feet; mouth sores; too much protein in the urine; low platelet count; low albumin (a protein in the blood); and bleeding in the gastrointestinal tract.
+The most common serious adverse events were low white blood cell count and low white blood cell count with fever; 19% of patients treated with CYRAMZA plus paclitaxel were given treatment to increase white blood cell count called granulocyte colonystimulating factors.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/safety/medwatch or call 1800FDA1088.